sealerio/sealer/docs/site/content/docs/advanced/GPU.md

       - 172.22.82.184
 ```

-2. run command `sealer apply -f Clusterfile` to apply the GPU cluster. it will take few minutes.
+2. Run command `sealer apply -f Clusterfile` to apply the GPU cluster. it will take few minutes.

 ## How to check the result

-1. check the pod status to run `kubectl get pods -n kube-system nvidia-device-plugin`, you can find the pod in Running
+1. Check the pod status to run `kubectl get pods -n kube-system nvidia-device-plugin`, you can find the pod in Running
    status.
-2. get the node details to run `kubectl describe node`, if `nvidia.com/gpu` shows on 'Allocated resources' section,you
+2. Get the node details to run `kubectl describe node`, if `nvidia.com/gpu` shows on 'Allocated resources' section,you
    get a k8s cluster with GPU.